-Using the assumptions provided on aircraft operational and air traffic management improvements around a 4% reduction in CO, emissions is added as shown in the pale green wedge.
+Using the assumptions provided on aircraft operational and air traffic management improvements around a 4% reduction in CO_2 emissions is added.

-Introduction of new and future aircraft technology offer the greatest in sector opportunity to reduce CO, emissions.
-Known aircraft technology (darker green wedge) are forecast to deliver a 17% fuel efficiency improvement by 2050 and for future aircraft technology (green dotted wedge), the figure is 24% compared to 2016.
-This results in a combined potential reduction in UK aviation CO2 emission of 37% by 2050 from aircraft technology.
+Introduction of new and future aircraft technology offer the greatest in sector opportunity to reduce CO_2 emissions.
+Known aircraft technology are forecast to deliver a 17% fuel efficiency improvement by 2050 and for future aircraft technology, the figure is 24% compared to 2016.
+This results in a combined potential reduction in UK aviation CO_2 emission of 37% by 2050 from aircraft technology.